 Miles of golden sand?
 Check.
 Beautiful parks and nature attractions on its doorstep?
 Check.
 A huge choice of places to eat, drink and party?
 Check.
 Located on the south coast, Bournemouth has become one of UK’s most popular destinations during this latest staycation surge.
 If you’re looking for a perfect weekend getaway, we might just have found it for you.
 So, sit back, take five, and discover what this charming seaside town has to offer.

 WHERE TO STAY

-Hallmark Hotels has three ideally located places to stay in Bournemouth.
-Hallmark Hotel Bournemouth Carlton and Hallmark Hotel Bournemouth East Cliff both boast dramatic sea views, while Hallmark Hotel Bournemouth West Cliff is situated within walking distance of several sandy beaches and the town centre.
+Hallmark Hotels has two ideally located places to stay in Bournemouth, Hallmark Hotel Bournemouth Carlton and Hallmark Hotel Bournemouth East Cliff both boast dramatic sea views.
 With self-catering apartments available, 24-hour room service and free Wi-Fi, you can customise your weekend stay to suit your needs.

 Bournemouth's public transport system will help you get to all the attractions on this guide easily.
 The 'Getting About' bus ticket is a handy smartcard that offers unlimited travel on the town’s buses for just £5 per day.
 Pokesdown and Boscombe are quickly reachable via train.
 Plus, there’s an extensive network of designated cycle paths, making the town fantastic for navigating by bike.